ahlner/sparkplug-rs/.github/ISSUE_TEMPLATE/bug_report.md

 ### Crates

 <!--
-If known, please specify the affected tracing crates.
+If known, please specify the affected sparkplug-rs crates.
 Otherwise, delete this section.
 -->